-NELSON, picturesque region on the northern tip of the South Island of New Zealand separated from the nearby Marlborough region by mountains.
+Nelson, picturesque region on the northern tip of the South Island of New Zealand located west of and separated from the nearby Marlborough region by mountains.
 Nelson is known for Pinot Noir, Chardonnay, Sauvignon Blanc and white wines from aromatic varieties.
 Traditionally, Nelson was known for its orchards.
 Nelson’s first vineyards were planted in the mid-1800s by German settlers.
 Modern wine-growing dates to the 1970s and when wineries such as Seifried and Neudorf were founded.
 Nelson has a vibrant artistic and café culture, and its compact size makes it popular with tourists.

 Vineyard area & wine production: 2016 1,135 hectares (2,803 acres) producing 10,000 tonnes (2% of the New Zealand total).
 Main grape varieties: Sauvignon Blanc (566 hectares/1,398 acres), Pinot Noir (220 hectares/543 acres), Pinot Gris (143 hectares/353 acres), Chardonnay (96 hectares/237 acres), Gewurztraminer (24 hectares/59 acres), Riesling (40 hectares/99 acres).